YOPP Special Observing Periods

 - July 1st to September 30th, 2018 in the Arctic, and

 - November 16th, 2018 to February 15th, 2019 in the Antarctic.

-A fourth Special Observing Period in the Arctic is also under consideration for winter/spring 2020 to complement the Multidisciplinary drifting Observatory for the Study of Arctic Climate (MOSAiC) – the first year-round expedition in the central Arctic that will provide a quantum leap in our understanding of critical Arctic processes and their representation in weather and climate models.
+A fourth Special Observing Period in the Arctic takes place February 1st to March 31st, 2020, aligned with the Multidisciplinary drifting Observatory for the Study of Arctic Climate (MOSAiC) – the first year-round expedition in the central Arctic that will provide a quantum leap in our understanding of critical Arctic processes and their representation in weather and climate models.

 What can be done during the SOPs?